 Garlic and onions are featured as the third of the Top 10 Immune Boosters, taken from the book The Gut and Psychology Syndrome, by Dr. Natasha Campbell-McBride.
 Simple ways to have robust health.If you are unfamiliar with her work, Dr. Natasha is a neurologist in the U.K. with a masters in nutrition.
 She created a dietary protocol for healing autism, as well as other neurological, chronic and autoimmune issues.
 She has helped patients around the world and has trained other practitioners to do so as well.
 The GAPS Diet helps by healing and sealing the gut lining, reducing toxic burden on the immune system, and replenishing beneficial microbes.

 Why Onions and Garlic are the Best Vegetables for the Immune System

-While not necessarily awesome for those receiving your kisses (!) garlic is an absolute champion for the immune system.
+While not necessarily awesome for those receiving your kisses, garlic is an absolute champion as a natural antibiotic for boosting the immune system.